PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 ## Animation - how to make it come alive

 The extensions are easy to build (on most platforms).
-One needs a compiler and Python development libraries:
+One needs a compiler and Python development library:
 ```
 sudo apt-get install python3-dev build-essential
 ```